 - I just want a website, so people can find me online, and I can look like a “legitimate” business.

 - I just want my website to look better, so I’m not embarrassed to show it to people.

 Don’t get me wrong, those are certainly starting points and valid goals, but a website goal needs to go much deeper than that if you want it to do the hard work of marketing for you 24/7.

 A Website is NOT Just About Looking Good

 Sure, that’s a crucial part to a website that engages your potential customers, but if it doesn’t function properly, it doesn’t matter how good it looks.

 What does “Function Properly” Mean?

 There are some obvious answers here.
-For example, it loads properly across multiple devices, the links and buttons all work, and people can add things to the cart and check out (if that’s an option on your site).
+For example, it loads properly across multiple devices, the links and buttons all work, and people can add things to the cart and check out (if that’s an option).
 But you must look at your website with your business goals in mind too.

 Imagine someone that had never heard of your small business before landed on your website.
 What impression would they get?
 Is your messaging clear: can they quickly decipher what you offer and what you’re about?
-Does your website start them a journey to purchase or work with you?
+Are they taken on a customer journey that engages them from “Hello” to “take my money”?

 Without you having to explain it, does it identify your business and who you serve, how you help them overcome a pain point or fulfill a certain possibility?